 Unfortunately, we cannot accept payment by Theatre Tokens online.
 Please call the Box Office on 020 8741 6850 to book your tickets using Theatre Tokens.

-Tickets can be reserved for schools or groups of 10+, but due to social distancing measures the groups will need to be seated separately.
+Tickets can be reserved for schools or groups of 10+, but for socially distanced performances groups will need to be seated separately.
 Please call the Box Office on 020 8741 6850, or send an email to email@example.com, to explore the options available.

 Smoking is not permitted anywhere in the building.